 The 11 plus is an exam taken by many students in their final year of primary school to gain entry into Grammar and Independent Schools.
-The 11-plus exam was once used throughout the United Kingdom, but since the 1970s most areas replaced the 11-plus exam with the non-selective comprehensive education system.
-However, some local authorities some or all of their Grammar Schools and today, in England, there are still over 160 Grammar Schools.
+The 11 plus exam was once used throughout the United Kingdom, but since the 1970s most areas replaced the 11 plus exam with the non-selective comprehensive education system.
+However, some local authorities have retained some or all of their Grammar Schools and today, in England, there are still over 160 Grammar Schools.

 There is no national 11 plus exam and each school, whether grammar or independent, will set their own exam and each will vary in style and content.
 The tests examine the student’s ability to solve problems using Verbal and Non-Verbal Reasoning.

 It is important to note that the 11 plus entrance exam is different from what is known as the “Common Entrance Exam” which is usually taken at the age of 13 for Independent Schools.
 The Common Entrance Exam also includes an English Comprehension and Maths paper but it also replicates some of the elements of the 11 plus exam i.e. verbal reasoning.
 However, many Independent Schools also take new students at Year 7 and their tests generally include verbal and non-verbal reasoning tests in their entrance exams.

 It is important to note that, the 11 plus exams can only be taken once.
 There is no provision for resitting tests if the results are disappointing.
 Whereas the GCSE and A level exams can be taken again and again if necessary, the 11 plus is a ‘once only’ opportunity.